JonatanRasmussen/JonatanRasmussen.github.io/projects_main.md

 - [Link to Weakaura page](https://wago.io/6CDe7U7t6)
 - *As of April 2025, it has [over 12000 views, 1100 downloads and 150 stars](https://wago.io/6CDe7U7t6).
 I update it twice a year to support the newest gameplay content.*

 **YouTube channel**: A handful of personal videos about DTU and about life.
-300+ subscribers and 500-1000 views per video, including a DTU "review" titled [Min oplevelse på DTU](https://www.youtube.com/watch?v=lt1gV3O6F7o) with 9000 views.
+I average 500-1000 views per video, with one of my most popular videos being a "review" of DTU titled [Min oplevelse på DTU](https://www.youtube.com/watch?v=lt1gV3O6F7o).
+It has been watched over 9000 times, which I'm quite proud of!

 - [Link to YouTube channel](https://www.youtube.com/@jonatanrasmussen) | [Link to video](https://www.youtube.com/watch?v=lt1gV3O6F7o)
-- I use numbers and popularity metrics as quick social proof, not because I obsess over it.
+- I use numbers and popularity metrics as social proof, not because I obsess over it.
 If you have the time, check out each project yourself.

 ---